 1) 750 Words

-750 Words is a web-based writing tool which helps writers to inculcate a habit of writing minimum 750 words every day.
+750 Words is a web-based writing tool that helps writers to inculcate a habit of writing a minimum 750 words every day.
 It is important for writers to write 750 words I.E. 3 pages of 250 words each before they start working on any professional writing assignment.
-It is because our brain needs a certain amount of warm-up writing exercise before we get in tune with our thoughts and begin to channelize them in to a consistent flow of words.
+It is because our brain needs a certain amount of warm-up writing exercise before we get in tune with our thoughts and begin to channelize them into a consistent flow of words.
 750 Words also tracks time duration and generates monthly progress reports of your writing tasks.

 Ginger is a modern grammar checker tool for correcting grammar mistakes, spelling errors and wrong usage of vocabulary.
 The tool scans text against advanced grammar rules related to sentence formation, tense usage, singular/plural forms and more.
 Ginger also offers a plethora of other tools which assist writers in their job, such as translation software application, punctuation checker, sentence rephrase tool and dictionary.